Friedsam2000/tum-adlr-ss23-06/README.md

     source ./init.sh

 <p> Configuration of the training can be done in <strong>train_pearl_gce/local.py</strong> </p>
+<p> Training is configured to be run on the Google Compute Engine in combination with a storage bucket</p>
 <p> To train models without CLI output run: </p>

     source ./train_pearl.sh